seek-oss/sku/CONTRIBUTING.md

 1. Clone the repo
 1. Install the appropriate versions of `pnpm` and `node` as specified in `package.json` and `.nvmrc`.
 This repo is configured to use [`volta`] for managing toolchain dependencies, but feel free to use `nvm`, `corepack`, or whatever suits you best.
+1. Setup your hosts file for tests by running `sudo pnpm setup-test-hosts`
 1. Run `pnpm run test` to ensure everything is working as expected

 [`volta`]: https://volta.sh/